 What if an employee appears sick?

 If any employee presents themselves at work with continued coughing, sneezing, fever or difficulty in breathing, they should go home and seek medical attention.
-While these symptoms are not always associated with an infectious illness or disease, it pays to err on the side of caution.
+While these symptoms are not always associated with COVID-19, it pays to err on the side of caution.

 When sending employees home, do not identify the individuals by name so as not to risk a violation of confidentiality laws.